veewee/xml/docs/reader.md

 You can configure how a reader behaves based on configurators.
 This package provides following configurators:

-* TODO : currently no configurators are added...
+TODO : currently no configurators are added:

+* XSD schema validator

 ### Loaders